paolodragone/pymzn/docs/source/quick_start.rst

 You can solve the above problem using the ``pymzn.minizinc`` function::

     import pymzn
-    pymzn.minizinc('test.mzn', 'test.dzn', data={'capacity': 20})
+    s = pymzn.minizinc('knapsack01.mzn', 'knapsack01.dzn', data={'capacity': 20})
+    print(s)

 The result will be::

-    SolnStream(solns=[{'x': {3, 5}}], complete=True)
+    [{'x': {3, 5}}]

-The returned object represent a solution stream, which can be directly referenced and iterated as a list.
+The returned object is a lazy solution stream, which can however be directly referenced as a list.
 The default behavior is to evaluate the solutions into python objects.
 Solutions are dictionaries containing variable assignments.
-The solution evaluation by PyMzn uses either json (when available) or dzn as intermediate format from the solver.
+The solution evaluation by PyMzn uses dzn as intermediate format from the solver.
 More details on how PyMzn works internally are available in the `Implementation details <reference/internal>`__ section).

 If you wish to override the default behavior and get a different output format you can specify the ``output_mode`` argument.
 Possible formats are: ``dict``,